Harut/chakert/README.md

 # Typography for lxml.html or plain text

-Tool applying a set of common typography rules
-(such as non-breaking spaces, dashes and ellipsyses replacements, etc) to the text.
+Tool applying a set of common typography rules to the text: non-breaking spaces, dashes and ellipsyses replacements, etc.

 Tested under python 2.7 and 3.4.